 An average of 820 car accidents occur in BC every day.
 Drivers buy insurance so that they are covered in case of an accident.
 However, insurance claims are investigated and denied by ICBC for many reasons.
-The lawyers at Filkow Law can assist you in enforcing your legal rights under your insurance contract.
-If you have been in an accident and need assistance with your insurance coverage, contact our office.

 Car insurance is a contract between a driver and ICBC.
 If ICBC determines you have breached that contract, ICBC will not extend insurance coverage which means you will be responsible for all damages to your vehicle, other vehicles, any personal injury claims and property damage.
 There are many ways you may be found in breach by ICBC including: